 - to cooperate with other professional or occupational bodies charged with governing the conduct or competence of their registrants on a matter the Institute considers relevant to agrology.

 Building and Maintaining a Strong B.C.
 Institute of Agrologists (BCIA)

 The Council exists to implement the mission and mandate of the Institute.
 The Strategic Plan guides the actions of Council to meet its statutory role.
-Activities that are necessary to ensure compliance and that support the Institute’s mission include Governance, Conduct and Discipline, Professional Practise, Credentials, Executive management, and Communications.
+Activities that are necessary to ensure compliance and that support the Institute’s mission include Governance, Investigations, Audit and Practice Review, Credentials, Executive and Nominations.
 Council is promoting the following areas of interest to help meet the Institute’s mission and ensure integrity, objectivity and expertise of its members:

 - Strengthening committees to direct activities that are necessary to ensure compliance of Council’s statutory role and to support the Institute’s mission;